lzap/lzap.github.com/content/posts/2024/macos-text-replacements-in-firefox.md

 The first command changes the working directory to Downloads folder where text substitutions were dragged resulting into `Text Substitutions.plist` file being created.
 The second command creates a short script that converts `plist` into `json`.
 And the third command executes the script creating a new file named `Text Substitutions.json`.

 Warning: Depending on your language, the file might be named differently.
-For example, in my Czech locale the file will be "Textové záměny.plist".
+For example, in my Czech locale the file will be `Textové záměny.plist`.
 Change the third command accordingly.

 Now, open up the extension and use Import JSON feature to import your replacements.
 Done!